Deceased Vehicle Owner

 When a vehicle owner dies and the estate is not probated, the surviving spouse, or, if no spouse, the next closest kin may transfer the vehicle into their name.
 This is done by presenting the title, the current registration or license plate number (if there is one), and a copy of the death certificate to a Secretary of State Branch Office.
 The surviving spouse or next closest kin will complete a Certification From the Heir to a Vehicle form (please see the note at the bottom of this page).
 If the vehicle is being transferred to the surviving spouse or an immediate family member, the license plate may remain on the vehicle.

 If there is no surviving spouse, and there are several closest next-of-kin (e.g., multiple brothers or sisters), all share equal inheritance.
-Those with no interest in the vehicle may complete a certification statement to this effect.
+Those with no interest in the vehicle must complete a certification statement to this effect.
 If they wish, the next-of-kin may add a co-owner at time of titling.
 If the co-owner is not an immediate family relative of the deceased, or is not the spouse of the closest next-of-kin who is inheriting the vehicle, the co-owner is liable for use tax.

 If the estate is being probated, the Personal Representative appointed by Probate Court assigns the deceased's title.
 If assigned to the deceased's spouse or a family member of the deceased, that person presents the title and a copy of the personal representative's Letter of Authority document at a Secretary of State Branch Office to title the vehicle in their name.
 The license plate is inherited by the spouse or next closest kin and remains on the vehicle.